TurboGears/tg2docs/docs/main/Extensions/Admin/index.rst

 In a similar manner that Sprox treats Model Fields, AdminConfig treats a grouping of Models.
 Each model has associated with it a CrudRestController.
-This is a controller that performs all of the crud operations using RESTful URLs.
+This is a controller that performs all of the CRUD operations using RESTful URLs.
 The attributes of AdminController which are not "index" define the models controller type within the context of AdminController.
 AdminController performs a lookup to its AdminConfig to see what type of CrudRestController it should use when a request has come in which matches one of its models.
 The url dispatch is set to